Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Implemented weapon sacrifice for Shrines. equipWeapon and removeStoredWeapon were added to Player class for this purpose.
 Shrine functionality is now mostly complete.
 - Moved Stackable functions and member variable into the Drops class.
 This is because a new passive was added that lets all items stack.
 - Updated HUD functions to reflect this new passive's abilities.
+- New affliction added: Fragile.
+Actors with this affliction die instantly if hit.
+- Added 7th Trinket: Protection.
+Grants bonus affliction save rolls and chance to inflict new Affliction 'Fragile'.
+- Fixed bug where hp would become negative upon death.